Combinatorics of Even-Valent Graphs on Riemann Surfaces: Number of Labeled Connected -valent Graphs with One or Two Vertices on the Sphere and the Torus

 }

-\section{Number of Labeled Connected $4$-valent Graphs \\ with One or Two Vertices on the Sphere and the Torus}
+\section{Number of Labeled Connected $4$-valent Graphs with One or Two Vertices on the Sphere and the Torus}

-In this appendix we include some illustrations as examples of graphical interpretations for the formulae in Theorem \ref{thm combinatorics}\footnote{These illustrations also appeared in \cite{BGM} to enhance the interpretation of equations \eqref{number sphere} and \eqref{number torus}.}.
+In this appendix we include some illustrations as examples of graphical interpretations for the formulae in Theorem \ref{thm combinatorics}\footnote{These illustrations also appeared in \cite{BGM} to enhance the interpretation of \cite[Equation (6.140)]{BGM} and \cite[Equation (6.141)]{BGM} for planar and toroidal counts of regular 4-valent graphs.}.
 We specifically do this for four-valent graphs with one and two vertices and will focus on the four formulae in Theorem \ref{thm combinatorics} corresponding to the choices $(\nu,g,j)\in\{(2,0,1),(2,0,2),(2,1,1),(2,1,2)\}$.
 To this end, recall that $C_2=2$, $S_{0,1}(2)=1$, $S_{0,2}(2)=9$, $S_{1,1}(2)=1/2$, and $S_{1,2}(2)=15$.
 So, from Theorem \ref{thm combinatorics} we find

 The first two members of \eqref{numbers j=1 and j=2} are easy to verify.
 Consider a labeled 4-valent graph with one vertex \(v\).
 There are two ways to connect adjacent edges on the sphere, giving \(\mathscr{N}_0(4,1)=2\).
 Connecting opposite edges yields a graph only realizable on the torus, giving \(\mathscr{N}_1(4,1)=1\).